 Also know as “Salmon Patches”, “Stork Bites”, “Angel Kisses”, and “Macular Stains”.
 They are usually thin and flat, with a light pink or red hue and most often appear on the back of the neck, the forehead, the upper lip, the upper eyelids, and between the eyebrows.

-According to the UK’s National Health Service, 3 out of 1,000 babies are born with these marks, whose size ranges from a few millimeters to a couple of centimeters wide.
-10% of the infants born with port wine stains have them on their eyelids.
+According to the UK’s National Health Service, 3 out of 1,000 babies are born with these marks with sizes ranging from a few millimeters to a couple of centimeters wide.
+10% of the infants born with port-wine stains have them on their eyelids.
 Such cases require medical attention, especially since they might be an indicator of the Sturge-Weber syndrome, which is an abnormality in the brain.

 Pigmented birthmarks occur when an area of skin contains an excess of skin pigment, almost always resulting in a patch of brownish skin.
 Some common types of pigmented birthmarks are: